Chang Chuan-tien

 Chang Chuan-tien (張川田 (Zhāng Chuāntián); 15 August 1945 – 10 September 2006) was a Taiwanese politician.

 Early life and education

 Chang was born in Taihoku Prefecture of Japanese Taiwan, in what is now Jiaoxi, Yilan.
 He earned a bachelor's degree in political science from Tunghai University, graduating in 1973.

 Political career

 He cofounded the Democratic Progressive Party in 1986, and was a member of the Yilan Gang, a DPP clique.
 Chang served in the National Assembly from 1992 to 1997, and in 1998, was elected to the Legislative Yuan.
-He represented his hometown Yilan County district until his death in 2006 from liver failure, aged 61.
+He represented his hometown Yilan County district until he died in 2006 from liver failure, aged 61.